 Our hope isn’t to become disembodied spirits

-Paul’s words about being “absent from the body” and “present with the Lord” aren’t about souls floating off to heaven when we die.
+Paul’s words about being “absent from the body” and “present with the Lord” are not describing a disembodied soul departing to heaven at death.
 Instead, Paul is using common sayings of his time to talk about life and death.
 When he says “at home in the body,” he simply means being alive on earth.

-His real point is that he’d rather be with Jesus in our future resurrection bodies than stuck in our current, limited bodies.
+His real point is that he longs to be with Jesus in our future resurrection bodies rather than remain in our current, mortal bodies.
 This view fits much better with the rest of what Paul and the Bible teach about death and resurrection.
 It reminds us that our hope isn’t to become disembodied spirits, but to receive new, glorified bodies in the presence of the Lord.
 Paul’s message is one of transformation and hope, not escape from our physical existence.

 References